The equivariant model structure on cartesian cubical sets: Type-theoretic development and formalization

 To interpret identity types, we first define path types (\formalmodule{type-former.path}) as an instance of extension types (\formalmodule{type-former.extension}) \`a la Riehl and Shulman \cite{RiehlShulman17}.
 Extension types correspond externally to the closure of fibrations under Leibniz exponentiation by cofibrations (Proposition \ref{prop:equivariant-sm7}).
 Path types suffice to interpret identity types with a propositional computational rule for the eliminator.
 To interpret identity types with a judgmental computation rule, we can apply a modification due to Swan to path types \cite[\S9.1]{CCHM:2018ctt} (\formalmodule{type-former.swan-identity}).

-Finally, we interpret the $\GlueTy$ types introduced in \cite[\S6]{CCHM:2018ctt} and adapted to cartesian cubical type theory in \cite[\S2.11]{ABCFHL} (\formalmodule{type-former.glue}).
-These are used to establish the fibrancy and univalence of universes.
-The existence of $\GlueTy$ types corresponds to the equivalence extension property for the equivariant premodel structure proven in Proposition \ref{prop:equivariant-EEP}.
-The construction depends on realignment for equivariant fibrations (\formalmodule{fibration.realignment}), which is deduced from realignment for the extensional type theory (\formalmodule{axiom.realignment}) and the relative acyclicity of equivariant filling structures (\formaldef{fibration.realignment}{realignFibStr}{realignFibStr}); compare Proposition \ref{prop:has-universes}.
+We establish fibrancy and univalence of universes using the $\GlueTy$ types introduced in \cite[\S6]{CCHM:2018ctt} and adapted to cartesian cubical type theory in \cite[\S2.11]{ABCFHL} (\formalmodule{type-former.glue}).
+Preliminary $\WeakGlueTy$ types correspond to the equivalence extension property for the equivariant premodel structure proven in Proposition \ref{prop:equivariant-EEP}.
+The $\GlueTy$ types and associated properties (\formalmodule{universe.univalence}) correspond to univalence of the universe of equivariantly fibrant types proven in Proposition \ref{prop:equivariant-univalent}.
+Mirroring the forward direction of Proposition \ref{prop:EEP-univalence}, this uses realignment for the universe of equivariantly fibrant types (\formalmodule{fibration.realignment}), which is deduced from realignment for the universe of the extensional type theory (\formalmodule{axiom.realignment}) and relative acyclicity of equivariant filling structures (\formaldef{fibration.realignment}{realignFibStr}{realignFibStr}); compare Proposition \ref{prop:has-universes}.